Peterborough train passengers warned of rail disruption as wave of strike action gets under way

 Unions say strike action will go on in absence of new offer on pay and jobs

-Strike action is to set to cause major travel disruption tomorrow (October 1) for many Peterborough rail users.
+Strike action is to set to cause major travel disruption on October 1 for many Peterborough rail users.

 Most Popular